stacks-network/docs/src/pages/build-apps/references/bns.md

 ---
-title: Overview
+title: Blockchain Naming System
-description: 'Blockchain naming system (BNS)'
+description: Binds Stacks usernames to off-chain state
 ---

-# Blockchain Naming System (BNS)

-BNS is a network system that binds names to off-chain state without relying on any central points of control.
+Blockchain Naming System (BNS) is a network system that binds Stacks usernames to off-chain state without relying on any central points of control.

 The Stacks V1 blockchain implemented BNS through first-order name operations.
 In Stacks V2, BNS is instead implemented through a smart-contract loaded during the genesis block.